TREASURIES-Short-term yields jump; longer-duration yields fall as regional bank fears grow

 By David Randall

-NEW YORK, April 25 (Reuters) - Three-month Treasury yields jumped while longer duration yields fell on Tuesday as investors balanced worries about the U.S. debt ceiling with rising concerns about the regional banking sector.
+NEW YORK, April 25 (Reuters) - Three-month Treasury yields jumped while longer duration yields fell on Tuesday as investors balanced worries about the U.S. debt ceiling with rising concerns about the regional banking sector and the possibility of an imminent recession.

 Bond yields move in the opposite direction of prices.